 1. Limit screen visibility when the vehicle is moving.

 A driver should never take their eyes off the road to view a screen.
 According to the , motorists entering information into a touch-screen navigation system drive outside lane boundaries a staggering 21% of the time.
-To reduce the distraction involved in using screens, modern transit software should disable a driver’s ability to utilize tablet functions while the vehicle is moving.
+To reduce the distraction involved in using screens, modern transportation software services should disable a driver’s ability to utilize tablet functions while the vehicle is moving.
 Only during stops should a driver be able to interact with their tablet’s interface.
-This software feature has the added benefit of removing the temptation for the driver to look at the screen which also limits distraction.
+This transit software feature has the added benefit of removing the temptation for the driver to look at the screen which also limits distraction.

 2. Fully integrate messaging capabilities with the onboard computer.